Skip to content

 The formula that can be used to calculate APIC is as follows:

-Additional Paid In Capital Formula
+Additional Paid-In Capital Formula

 What Is an Example of APIC?

 Let’s say that Company X issues 20,000 of new stocks.
 These are valued at $5 per share.
-The par value of the stock is $0.01 and the company has 250,000 common shares outstanding.
+The par value of the stock is $0.01.
+With this information, we can calculate the APIC of the stock:

 APIC = ($5 – $0.01) x 250,000